Older Elder Devotions may be found on the About Us page in archives.

 Resource links for information about the coronavirus.

-The Governor of Illinois has issued a "Shelter in Place" order effective until April 7, 2020.
+The Governor of Illinois "Shelter in Place" order extended through the end of May.